 Conclusion

-Among stakeholders in electric power system planning, operations, and regulator data sharing and data exchange remain an enduring challenge.
-The creation of OpenFIDO has addressed some key elements of this challenge.
+Among stakeholders in electric power system planning, operations, and regulator data sharing and data exchange remain an ongoing challenge.
+The development and release of OpenFIDO has addressed some key elements of this challenge.
 Among the most important of OpenFIDO achievements are the following.

 Scalable computing: OpenFIDO runs on an open-source interoperability platform called Docker that facilitates running applications on a wide-variety of host systems, including laptops, workstations, on-premise servers, and cloud infrastructure.